Local DNS Mapping

 foo.com = bar.com

-You can assign a specified DNS server to one or more domains.
+You can assign specific DNS servers to one or more domains with a server: value.

 [Host]